aakashkardam/Behavioral_Cloning_Udacity_Project_4/Project_Writeup.md

 After collecting all the data, I used data augmenting techniques like cropping the upper part of the image which basically had sky, trees and the other objects in the scene which aren't relevant.
 I tried flipping images left to right along with changing signs of the corresponding measurements.
 I also experimented with using images from different cameras on the car, the left and the right one by adding a correction factor (0.05) to the steering measurement, adding it to the left camera image and subtracting from the right camera image.

-After the collection process (before augmenting), I had X number of data points.
-I then preprocessed this data by ...
+After the collection process (including augmenting), I had 39138 number of data points (samples).
 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+So, finally I trained on 31310 samples and validated on 7828 samples.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I started with default 10 epochs that keras use and reduced it to 5 which was good enough to produce a model which drove the car autonomously on track 1.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 Once I had the data preprocessing/augmenting part done, I implemented the neural network with the architecture described below to train the model.
 I trained 5 models with differnt performances.
 The performance got better from the first model to the last one.